nleaf/nleaf.github.io/_resources/2017-05-15-manufacturing-nonnis-foods.md

   icon: "/uploads/Nonnis Food - logo - red.png"
 - template: case-study-quote
   block: casestudy-quote
-  quote: We were able to add significantly to the business, new bakeries and additional
+  quote: '"We were able to add significantly to the business, new bakeries and additional
-    channels of distribution, without bringing on more staff because the new ERP tool and the Expedient environment were solid and able to handle that extra capacity.
+    channels of distribution, without bringing on more staff because the new ERP tool and the Expedient environment were solid and able to handle that extra capacity."'
   cite: "- Kelly Tryon, Chief Information Officer, Nonni's Foods LLC"
   icon: ''
   quote_background: ''